Apply online now

 Customers should have no difficulty locating a food menu, which shows meals can be ordered up until at least 10pm.

-You can apply for the Minors Authorisation using the Minors Authorisation – Small Bars form - AM0041 PDF, 1109.54 KB. (updated form will be available Friday 11 December).
+You can apply for the Minors Authorisation using the Minors Authorisation – Small Bars form - AM0041 PDF, 342.85 KB.

 When your application is assessed, a range of relevant factors will be considered – including but not limited to: